itayelfasy/nominal_assignment/README.md

 - Data is persisted using Docker volumes
 - The database is automatically initialized on first run
 - Tokens are automatically refreshed when expired
+- By default, the API uses the sandbox realm ID for testing

 ## Development